-Category Funding Rate Scheduled Maintenance and Capital Furniture \$1.60/square foot Library Materials and Databases \$10.00/FTES Instructional and Non-instructional Equipment \$30.00/FTES Technology Refresh and Replacement \$150.00/computer Other \$150,000/college funding rates, the funding rates for all categories will be adjusted downward by a coefficient equal to the total of the funds available divided by the calculated full funding amount.
+Category Funding Rate Scheduled Maintenance and Capital Furniture \$1.60/square foot Library Materials and Databases \$10.00/FTES Instructional and Non-instructional Equipment \$30.00/FTES Technology Refresh and Replacement \$150.00/computer Other \$150,000/college

+During years when the total dollar allocation to the Infrastructure Fund is insufficient to fully fund the Infrastructure Model, based on the then approved funding rates, the funding rates for all categories will be adjusted downward by a coefficient equal to the total of the funds available divided by the calculated full funding amount.
 For example, if the calculated full funding amount, based upon funding rates and allocation bases is \$4 million and the available funds based upon the allocation parameter is only \$3 million, then the funding rate for all categories will be computed at 75% (3 million/4 million) of their then approved rate.